darkstrings/harder_rock/README.md

 # 🎸 Harder Rock Hotel

 **Harder Rock Hotel** is a fictional **rock music-themed hotel website**, designed with a focus on large-screen desktop monitors.
 Featuring cabins for music lovers and a striking rock aesthetic, the project showcases creativity and tech expertise.
+Contact me if you want to take the admin privileges for a spin.

 ---